 - Drain them well, transfer them to large bowl and immediately add the lemon juice, olive oil, paprika, cumin and sumac and toss well.
 Add the chopped cilantro or parsley, toss again and refrigerate until ready to serve (see note 4)

 - 2 tablespoons of sea salt may seem like a lot, but all doesn’t get absorbed into the carrots.
 It is important to salt the water well, the same way you do when cooking pasta.
+If your are using regular table salt, reduce the amount in half.

 - For us, 1/3 cup of lemon juice is the perfect amount for this Moroccan carrot salad.
 You can reduce the amount of lemon if you prefer.